jmuelbert/jmbde-QT/README.md

-##jmbde-QT
+### Welcome to jmbde-QT Pages.

-A little tool for collect data in a company.
-This is useable for Computer, Printes, Phones and so on.
+This little program is useable for collect data in a company.
+The data is from hardware i.e. computer, printer, phones and so on.